 With all the volatility in fuel prices, it can be helpful to maintain a view forward to anticipate changes in the market.
 Back in September, Mansfield supply team members provided forecasts of how crude oil prices might end 2020.
-Take a look back and read through their analysis by clicking here.

 This morning, markets are moving higher as traders hope for rising demand in the near future.
 In addition, consensus is building that OPEC+ will maintain current cut levels through Q1 2021, which would keep an extra 1.9 MMbpd off the market compared to current Q1 cut levels.
 Crude oil is trading at $42.95 this morning, up 53 cents to the highest level since early September.